hfboyce/tableau_course/_build/html/_sources/lessons/tableau1.md

 ## What is Tableau

-By now, you'll know that tableau is going to help you make sense of your data but how?
+By now, you'll know that Tableau is going to help you make sense of your data but how?

 Tableau is a visualization software used in businesses to create static and dynamic plots that can easily be shared within and across organizations.